daniel19e/cs50/README.md

 # CS50 Harvard Computer Science
-Online course  all problem sets
+All problem sets from the free online course offered by Harvard